jounilammi/GameScoresAPI/README.md

 flask testgen # if you want to fill the database with example data flask run
 ```

+## The entry point of the API
+The entry point of the API is `/api/`.
 ## Running the client
 Navigate to .../GameScoresAPI/client/ and give the following commands